Digital Inclusion Scheme

 Book a collection

-Test, delete data and check specifications
+Delete data, test, and check specifications

 Apply here

-Who has been given computers?
+Who has received computers?

 The 10 PCs donated from Bristol Waste’s Digital Inclusion Scheme will replace old equipment that is nearly 20 years old.
 The replacements will allow the Year 11 students to complete homework and project work through the day and after school hours.
+A lot of the students do not have computers at home so this will be a great addition to the Year 11 Block.

 A lot of the students do not have computers at home so this will be a great addition to the Year 11 Block.